ABridoux/scout/Sources/Scout/Scout.docc/Extensions/path-explorer.md

 - ``set(_:to:)-9d877``
 - ``set(_:to:)-376n0``

-### Setting values in place
+### Setting values in a new explorer

-The "setting" functions are the counterpart of the "set" ones, but will modify the explorer in place rather than returning a new one.
+The "setting" functions are the counterpart of the "set" ones, but will return a new explorer rather than modify it.

 - ``setting(_:to:)-7q3g``
 - ``setting(_:to:)-9vtr8``